Campus North Residential Commons

 James and Jeannie Evans

 James and Jeannie Evans fill their lives with adventure; they enjoy everything from snowshoeing through Jackson and Washington Parks to swimming in Lake Michigan, as James has even been known to do in the winter.
-As Resident Masters in UChicago’s newest residence hall, Campus North Residential Commons, the couple will share their love of adventure and the city of Chicago while connecting with students and their passions.
+As Resident Deans in UChicago’s newest residence hall, Campus North Residential Commons, the couple will share their love of adventure and the city of Chicago while connecting with students and their passions.

 Steven and Gretchen Rings

 Steven (Steve) and Gretchen Rings have called Chicago their home for the past 11 years and are eager to share their passion for the city.
-The Rings will be Resident Masters at UChicago’s newest residence hall, Campus North Residential Commons.
+The Rings will be Resident Deans at UChicago’s newest residence hall, Campus North Residential Commons.

 Campus North Residential Commons, commissioned in Summer 2013, sits on the site previously occupied by North Field and Pierce Tower and Dining Commons.
 All Pierce residents, in four House communities, were relocated to existing campus housing at International House and New Graduate Residence Hall.
 With the closure of Pierce Dining Commons, space and dining program adaptations were made in the summer of 2013 to the other two dining commons, Cathey and Barlett, to meet dining capacity.